Ben Affleck and Lindsay Shookus Are Totally Twinning on Date

 They're totally twinsies!

 Arriving via his motorcycle, Ben Affleck took girlfriend Lindsay Shookus to survey a new residential construction site in Brentwood, Calif.
-The couple laughed, smiled and joked around on Friday.
+The couple laughed, smiled and joked around.
 The two appear to be so much on the same page that they're even matching now!

 For the outing, the superstar actor donned a leather jacket, grey sweater and jeans.
 Meanwhile, his lady love, who is a producer for Saturday Night Live, opted for a bit of the same as her leading man, rocking a black leather jacket, grey sweater and black jeans.
 The matching smiles were a bonus too!